 The Dream and Reality of Life in the South of France

-It began nearly 13 years ago on our honeymoon, this dream of not only visiting the South of France but living a life here too; a rich life with children, good food, a new language and all the romantic notions about France itself.
+It began some years ago on our honeymoon, this dream of not only visiting the South of France but living a life here too; a rich life with children, good food, a new language and all the romantic notions about France itself.

 When you think of France what pops into your mind?
 Is it the wine, cheese, food, 35-hour work week?
 France has a universal reputation for all of the above and more.
-And it is this way for a reason.
+And that reputation is still largely justified.
 The French take some things very seriously—food and a certain way of life.
 Their language is extremely important to them and for good reason.
 It is a beautifully complex and nuanced language that adds a lyrical touch to the everyday.

 These were our reasons for wanting to live here.
 And thankfully what we’ve found hasn’t disappointed us; rather the friendliness and encouragement have been more than expected.
 The idea of the French being haughty and elitist does not ring true down here in the South of France.
 Perhaps in Paris you will find such attitudes, but Paris is, after all, one of the world’s largest cities.
 For the most part, we have found kindness in all our dealings with people even with the scant knowledge use of the language.

 And now here we are—a family of five living on the outskirts of the culturally and intellectually stimulating city of Montpellier, the seat of the Languedoc-Roussillon region.
 It is a university town with all the richness and buzz of youth while retaining its southern French charm.
 The men still come out for their afternoon-long matches of “boules,” schools and businesses have two hours for lunch, and all stores, other than a few grocery stores that open until noon, are closed for business on Sunday.